-August just began, and that means the summer driving season will soon be coming to an end.
+August just began and that means summer driving season will be coming to an end soon.
 Gasoline demand typically starts to decline during August and eventually falls further after the Labor Day holiday weekend.
-While demand does typically start to taper as summer wraps up, August is still a huge vacation road trip month.
-Families will be taking one last trip before the kids go back to school, and with gasoline prices still relatively low, it is expected that gasoline demand should be steady this month.
+While demand does typically start to taper as summer raps up, August is still a huge vacation road trip month.
+Families will be taking one last road trip before the kids go back to school, and with gasoline prices still relatively low it is expected that gasoline demand should be steady this month.

 While gasoline prices have been slightly above last year’s levels, gasoline demand was still able to hit record levels this summer.
-The summer started off with a bang on Memorial Day weekend when gasoline demand hit a new record of 9.822 million barrels per day (MMbpd).
+The summer started off with a bang on Memorial Day weekend when gasoline demand hit a new record of 9.822 million barrels per day (bpd).
 Improving labor market and consumer confidence has also helped gasoline demand stay strong throughout the whole summer.
-For the most part, gasoline demand has hover around 9.6 – 9.8 MMbpd, and at the end of July it was 1.2% higher than last year.
-Many analyst believe that retail gasoline prices will reach their summer high this month before they head lower into the fall and winter seasons.
+For the most part gasoline demand has hover around 9.6 to 9.8 million bpd, and at the end of July it was 1.2% higher than last year.
+Many analyst believe that retail gasoline prices will reach their summer high this month before they head lower into Fall/Winter.

-Low fuel prices this summer not only benefitted consumers, but low prices also helped convenience store operators that are selling the fuel to the consumers.
-The lower prices during the month of June allowed c-store operators to improve their profit margins on their retail fuel sales.
-On average, a c-store will make between 12 – 15 cents per gallon of gasoline sold.
-During the month of June, c-stores were able to enjoy profit margins of almost 30 cents per gallon on their retail gasoline sales, and were able to keep the margins above 20 cents for five straight weeks.
+Low fuel prices this summer not only benefitted consumers, but low prices also helped convenient store operators that are selling the fuel to the consumers.
+The lower prices during the month of June allowed convenient store operators to improve their profit margins on their retail fuel sales.
+On average a convenient store will make between 12 to 15 cents per gallon of gasoline sold.
+During the month of June convenient stores were able to enjoy profit margins of almost 30-cents a gallon on their retail gasoline sales, and were able to keep the margins above 20-cents for 5 straight weeks.
 These numbers are based off of national averages and can vary widely depending on location.

-Unfortunately, all good things have to come to an end, and since bottoming out in June, gasoline prices have increased by more than 25 cents in the last month.
-Gasoline demand has not been affected by the price jump, but the c-store operators have certainly taken a hit.
-Retail gasoline margins had dropped more than 10 cents in two weeks, and in some locations, margins were in the single digits.
-That 10-cent decrease equals about a 35% decrease in profit margins in just two weeks.
+Unfortunately all good things have to come to an end, and since bottoming out in June gasoline prices have increased more than 25-cents in the last month.
+Gasoline demand has not been affected by the price jump, but the convenient store operators have certainly taken a hit.
+Retail gasoline margins had dropped more than 10-cents in two weeks and in some locations margins were in the single digits.
+That 10-cent decrease equals about 35% decrease in profit margins in just two weeks.

-The increase in fuel prices over the past month has really crimped c-stores’ retail fuel margins.
-This happens because when wholesale fuel prices start to increase, c-store operators are not able to raise their street prices quickly enough to make up for the price difference, and vice versa for when fuel prices fall—c-stores typically see better profit margins on fuel.
-Gasoline is one of the most cost-sensitive commodities out there, it is about the only product that a consumer will go out of their way just to save a few cents per gallon.
-This has created a very competitive environment for operators trying to price gasoline at the pump.
+The increase in fuel prices over the past month has really crimped c-stores retail fuel margins.
+This happens because when wholesale fuel prices start to increase, c-store operators are not able to raise their street prices quick enough to make up for the price difference.
+This is vice-versa for when fuel prices fall c-stores typically see better profit margins on fuel.
+Gasoline is one of the most cost-sensitive commodities out there, it is about the only product that a consumer will drive an extra 5 minutes just to save a few cents per gallon.
+This has created a very competitive environment foroperators trying to price gasoline at the pump.

-Naturally, wholesalers have to increase their fuel prices during this time frame, but retailers know that they can’t pass along the full price increase to the consumer because they don’t know if the competition is incurring the same increase in costs.
-Wholesale prices can get rather volatile and can occasionally swing as much as 20 cents higher or lower in a day.
-This extreme price volatility is seldom seen at the pump because most c-stores cut margins to fight for price-sensitive customers.
+Naturally wholesalers have to increase their fuel prices during this time frame, but retailers know that they can’t pass along the full price increase to the consumer because they don’t know if the competition is incurring the same increase in costs.
+Wholesale prices can get very volatile and can occasionally swing as much as 20-cents higher or lower in a day.
+This extreme price volatility is seldom seen at the pump because most c-stores cut margin to fight for price-sensitive customers.

-We’ve seen more marketers and c-store operators adding automated hedge trading programs to their risk management portfolios this year.
+This year we’ve seen more marketers and c-store operators adding automated hedge trading programs to their risk management portfolio.
 These automated programs are designed to potentially trade in the direction of the futures market.
-They use pre-programmed internal parameters based off of various market indicators to either buy or sell the gasoline and/or diesel fuel futures.
-These hedging strategies have the ability to help offset lost street margins when prices rise and can also have the ability to protect you against lost inventory value when the market is declining.
+They use pre-programmed internal parameters based off of various market indicators to either buy or sell the gasoline and or diesel fuel futures.
+These hedging strategy have the ability to help offset lost street margins when price rise and can also has the ability to protect you against lost inventory value when the market is declining.

 Darren Dohme has been in the petroleum hedging business for 30 years.
-Darren is a managing partner of Powerline Petroleum and understands that every cent counts.
-Powerline works with transportation companies and other end users of diesel fuel to help cap their fuel prices, and also works with petroleum jobbers and wholesalers to offer Maximum Price Contract Programs to their customers.
-If you would like to learn more on how this hedge strategy could work for you, contact Powerline Group today and visit www.PowerlineGroup.net.
+He was one of the first to utilize the newly listed gasoline and heating oil options for commercial hedgers and end users to build price cap contracts, which became a great success through the first Gulf War in 1989.
+Customers that he personally instructed on the hedging strategy include the U.S. Department of Energy (DOE), Bank of America’s large Asian and Australian petroleum customers, UPS, Cargill, John Deere and many other major over-the-road trucking fleets, railroads and barge companies.
+Darren was also one of the first to fulfill a need to hedge a fluctuating retail gasoline street margin for the retail marketing industry.
+Darren is also a managing partner of Powerline Petroleum and understands that every cent counts.
+Powerline works with both transportation companies and other end users of diesel fuel to help cap their fuel prices, and also works with petroleum jobbers and wholesalers to offer Maximum Price Contract Programs to their customers.
+Gasoline and diesel fuel marketers and retailers work with Powerline Group to find automated hedge trading programs that fit their needs.
+If you would like to learn more on how this hedge strategy could work for you, call or email Powerline Group today.
+You can find information at www.PowerlineGroup.net.

 Distribution in some jurisdictions may be prohibited or restricted by law.
 Persons in possession of this communication indirectly should inform themselves about and observe any such prohibition or restrictions.
 To the extent that you have received this communication indirectly and solicitations are prohibited in your jurisdiction without registration, the market commentary in this communication should not be considered a solicitation.